QIoT-fr-FR-utf8/qiot-acb.github.io/docs/feedback.md

 1. We would like to have more collaboration between teams.
 We are 12 teams, but only few were tchating / help on the dedicated slack channel

+## Difficulties

+1. We are OPS and not DEV, we had some skills on Pythons, but almost none on JAVA.

+1. For some of us, English was a barrier and it was difficult to understand everything during the interactive exchanges like "drop-in clinic".
+This language barrier did not encourage interactivity between teams.

 ## Our Vision, to Infinite and Beyond!

 ### Feedback and the following